josigar123/hydrophonic-detection/README.md

 ---

-## Graphical User Interface
+## 🖥️ Graphical User Interface

 ![Graphical User Interface](figs/bildeavGUIMedSpektrogram.png)

 ---

-## Acoustic Sample
+## 🎵 Acoustic Sample

-Listen to the passing of the cargo vessel, AutoPrestige automatically detected at approx. 800 meters away from testing station (before a visual could be made) at Svelvikstrømmen, Svelvik 21.05.2025 on [Soundcloud](https://soundcloud.com/user-770429242/autoprestige).
+🎧 **Listen to the passing of the cargo vessel, AutoPrestige** automatically detected at approx. 800 meters away from testing station (before a visual could be made) at Svelvikstrømmen, Svelvik 21.05.2025 on [**Soundcloud**](https://soundcloud.com/user-770429242/autoprestige).

 ---

-## System In Action
+## 📹 System In Action

-See a video of the system in action during the passing of the passing of the AutoPrestige vessel at Svelvikstrømmen, Svelvik 21.05.2025 on [Vimeo](https://vimeo.com/manage/videos/1093190818/ccc9a615b6).
+🎬 **See a video of the system in action** during the passing of the passing of the AutoPrestige vessel at Svelvikstrømmen, Svelvik 21.05.2025 on [**Vimeo**](https://vimeo.com/manage/videos/1093190818/ccc9a615b6).

 ---